-Because of its scientific significance, 97 percent of the islands have been declared a national park.
-This means that the areas protected by Ecuador are uninhabited by people, and the Galapagos National Park charges an entrance fee from visitors.
+Because of its scientific significance, 97 percent of the islands land mass have been declared a national park.
+The areas protected by Ecuador are uninhabited by people and the Galapagos National Park charges an entrance fee from visitors (currently USD$100).
 However, there are roughly 25,000 people residing in the remaining land areas that are not defined as part of the park system.

 There have been 13 volcanic eruptions among the islands over the last 100 years.
 The most recent eruption in May of 2015 raised concerns about the endemic species of pink iguanas that are found on Isabela Island.
 Fortunately, the iguana’s habitat on the northwest side of the volcano seemed to be unharmed.
 Watching a volcanic eruption is one of the most thrilling and surreal experiences; it is the true fabric of island formation, and the most primeval show of how evolutionary biology works.